TRANSFER INTO SPRING SEMESTER.

 Program Overview

 The Master of Education in Administration and Supervision provides you with the foundational knowledge to become an outstanding administrator.
-Through online coursework, you’ll delve deep into vital subjects with experienced faculty and your education colleagues.
-Class conversations will range from strategic planning for a learner-focused educational system to policies, programs, and educational trends.
-This 36-credit hour degree leads to certification by the South Carolina Department of Education in elementary or secondary administration and aligns with the national standards of the Educational Leadership Constituent Council (ELCC).
-This program is uniquely designed to allow candidates to complete the requirements in an accelerated format.
+Through online coursework, you’ll delve into vital subjects with experienced faculty and your education colleagues.
+Class topics will range from strategic planning for a learner-focused educational system to policies, programs, and educational trends.
+Our online class format provides you with relevant coursework and the flexibility to obtain your degree in a way that works best for your schedule.
+You will complete two internships and gain field experience to prepare you for your career after graduation.

 36